 More Knowledge, Greater Accountability – Deuteronomy 29:29, Luke 12:48

-accountability“The Lord our God has secrets known to no one.
+“The Lord our God has secrets known to no one.
 We are not accountable for them, but we and our children are accountable forever for all that he has revealed to us, so that we may obey all the terms of these instructions.”
 (Deuteronomy 29:29, NLT)

 When someone has been given much, much will be required in return; and when someone has been entrusted with much, even more will be required.
 (Luke 12:48, NLT )

-These two verses, one from the Old Testament and one from the New Testament, present the same biblical principle–personal responsibility.
-It seems we live in an age when people are reluctant to assume personal responsibility for their own negligence and bad behavior.
-Or when Christians are reluctant to share the good news of Jesus.
+We live in a time when people are reluctant to assume personal responsibility for their own negligence or bad behavior.
+And, when Christians are reluctant to share the good news of Jesus.

 The Israelites still had a lot to learn about their covenant with God.
 Yet, what they did know and understand, they were accountable for–not just in the present but for eternity.